 In 1981, she was briefly imprisoned by President Anwar Sadat and released a month later, after his assassination.
 Though she was denied pen and paper in prison, she continued to write using a smuggled eyebrow pencil and toilet paper.
 In 2020, TIME put her on one of their 100 Women of the Year covers, for the year 1981.

-After her life had been threatened by religious extremists in 1993, El Saadawi fled for the U.S where she became a writer-in-residence at the Asian and African Languages Department in Duke University, North Carolina, for three years.
+After her life had been threatened by religious extremists in 1993, El Saadawi fled to the US where she became a writer-in-residence at the Asian and African Languages Department in Duke University, North Carolina, for three years.
 She returned to Egypt in 1996.

 “Danger has been a part of my life ever since I picked up a pen and wrote,” she wrote after her release from prison.
 “Nothing is more perilous than truth in a world that lies.”